jeevooo/spikeout/README.md

 For solution 2, using the residuals inherently places emphasis on modeling the data accurately.
 Assuming the data can be modeled accurately a second limitation is the lag betwen detection and action.
 More specifically, as time progresses obersvations will get added to the data and the residual between the actual and predicted value will then inform action.
 From a business perspective this does lead to a cost because newly acquired data can be anomalous and therefore action will occur after the start of an anomalous event.

 ## The Data
 Publicly available web traffic data is made accessible through analytics.usa.gov.
 A description of the initiative can be found at [DAP](https://www.digitalgov.gov/services/dap/).
 The site reports various metrics (i.e., active users) of a number of governmental websites every 5 minutes.
-Here is an example of the obtainable .csv file made by the website on “active users”.
+Here is an example of the obtainable .csv file made by the website on “active users”:

 ![clipanalyticsusa](https://github.com/jeevooo/spikeout/blob/master/images/clipanalyticsusa.png)

+A definition of "active Users" could not be found on the description of the initiative.
+The working defintion of for active users (AU)  for this analysis is: users that navigated to the page of interest and also navigated to a corresponding link on the page of interest.

 I captured the data every 5 minutes without delay for 18 days in an AWS server.
 To narrow the field of websites being reported by analytics.usa.gov/, I decided to cut out url’s that were not home pages, such as: